 In this third report on S4x23 held last February, this article focuses on the healthcare sector.
 Over the past two years, the healthcare sector has been in a constant state of emergency due to the COVID-19 pandemic, and as widely reported in the media, it has also been threatened by cyberattacks such as ransomware.
-I highlight two sessions that discuss the lessons learnt from experiencing such critical situations to promote risk management and cybersecurity.
+I highlight two sessions that discuss the lessons learned from experiencing such critical situations to promote risk management and cybersecurity.

 What Is A Critical Service?
 A Hierarchy Of Needs:

 Munish had a front row seat to critical infrastructure security and incident response as the Director of Cyber Risk for New York City's Cyber Command.
 Based on this experience Munish proposed a framework for defining a threshold that would be met if an incident directly affected critical services had an operational impact and/or occurred simultaneously in multiple sectors.

 He said that individuals experienced the issues locally.
 The pandemic suddenly forced us to reconsider the meaning of prioritization.
 According to Maslow's hierarchy of needs, the lowest level is physiological needs, followed by safety needs.
 We needed to prioritize services by determine what would have lasting impacts and their importance.
 For example, a power or gasoline supply outage would have an immediate impact, but garbage collection would not as urgent.